ropensci/roweb3/content/champions/files/champions_template.md

 * What are three things that you consider to be most important to do or keep in mind when participating in a community of practice like rOpenSci? _Please, explain in a maximum of 400 words._

-* Please indicate how your current employment status gives you the flexibility to dedicate time to fulfilling the responsibilities of the rOpenSci Champion Program. _Please respond in a maximum of 200 words._
+* Please indicate how your current employment status gives you the flexibility to dedicate time to fulfilling the responsibilities of the rOpenSci Champion Program.
+_The estimated time commitment for each Champion is, on average, 16 hours per month (includes trainings, cohort events, mentoring meetings, package development or review process, and preparing for and hosting events).
+The total time commitment for each Champion will vary based on the path and activities they choose to do during the program.
+Please respond in a maximum of 200 words._